slawo/chrome-dev-webpack-plugin/README.md

 [![Known Vulnerabilities][snyk-image]][snyk-url]

 ## Why?
-For every chrome extension (standalone or paired with a web application) the same tasks are required and the same issues with version synchronization arise.
+For almost every new chrome extension the same tasks are required and the same issue with version synchronization and build numbers must be solved.
-To standardize the development process with webpack generated chrome extensions this plugin was created.
+This plugin was created to streamline the development process of chrome extensions.

 ## How to
 Add the plugin to your webpack configuration file.